fhiso/legacy-format/media-type-spec.md

 `CHAR` payload      Character sets represented
 ----------------    ---------------------------------
-`ANSEL`             [ANSEL] with extensions lised below `ASCII`             [US-ASCII]
+`ANSEL`             [ANSEL] with extensions listed below `ASCII`             [US-ASCII]
 `UNICODE`           UTF-16LE or UTF-16BE, as defined by [Unicode] `UTF-8`             UTF-8, as defined by [Unicode]

-Several early GEDC specifications used a flavor of ANSEL ammended with the following nonstandard byte-to-encoding pairs:
+Several early GEDC specifications used a flavor of ANSEL amended with the following nonstandard character encodings:

  Byte   Code-point   Rendered   Described in [GEDCOM 5.3] as
 ------ ------------ ----------  -----------------------------